Restore your damaged or decayed teeth

 Ceramic crowns have a very natural look, and are a great option for some patients.

 Brushing, flossing and avoiding discoloring substances are all great habits.
 They not only keep your mouth healthy, but slow the process of color degradation.
 No matter how much one may try, however, discoloration is inevitable.

 Despite our best efforts, the shine and whiteness of teeth naturally decays over time.
 Teeth become more porous and susceptible to damage and discoloration, especially with the consumption of coffee, wine and cigarettes.
 Teeth whitening by the use of concentrated whitening substances are a popular answer to this problem.

-At Great Lakes Dental Family Group we offer ZOOM Teeth Whitening or Sapphire 1-hour Whitening at our Flint location.
+At Great Lakes Dental Family Group we offer ZOOM Teeth Whitening or Sapphire 1-hour Whitening at our Grand Blanc and Livonia locations.
 This involves an in-office procedure in which a light activates a concentrated formula to rapidly wear away stains in the enamel of your teeth.

 We also offer take home kits for those who wish to take a more gradual approach.

 When someone takes your photo, do you flash a big, happy smile?
 Or do you smile with your lips pinched together, to hide your missing teeth?

 When you’re served a delicious BBQ dinner of steak and corn on the cob, do you dig in?
 Or do you stick to the baked potato, because your missing teeth prevent you from biting and chewing everything else properly?
 Missing teeth can take a toll on your life.
 It can also change your physical appearance.
 When you’re missing a tooth, the surrounding teeth shift their positions to try to fill the space, and your jawbone begins to break down — causing you to look older.

 At Great Lakes Family Dental Group, we’re proud to offer dental implants in Michigan as a solution for your missing teeth.